-FACTS Grant & Aid Assessment will be conducting the financial need analysis for the Archdiocese of Philadelphia/BLOCS & St. Hubert for the upcoming 2018-2019 school year.
+FACTS Grant & Aid Assessment will be conducting the financial need analysis once again for the Archdiocese of Philadelphia/BLOCS & St. Hubert for the upcoming 2019-2020 school year.

 Once you complete an online application, you will need to send the following information to FACTS to complete the application process:

 Copies of your 2017 Federal tax forms including all supporting tax schedules.

 **We recommend you upload all supporting documentation in PDF format online.**